 Sponsored agreements may require University signatures before they become effective.
-The faculty or staff member will be asked to thoroughly review any documents that the University receives, including any changes to the final budget and scope of work, however, only the Provost or the Senior Director, as designated, have the authority to sign.
-The staff in the Office of Research or other University staff members may review the final documents prior to signing.
+The faculty or staff member will be asked to thoroughly review any documents that the University receives, including any changes to the final budget and scope of work, however, only the AVPAA: B&R has the authority to sign.
+The Director of Sponsored Programs or other University staff members may review the final documents prior to signing by the AVPAA: B&R.